-- Reducing our emissions, energy and water consumption, and waste to landfill
+- Reducing our emissions, energy, and water consumption.

 2020 Environmental Goals

-Another facet of the new strategic sustainability performance plan sets the environmental cost and conservation targets for our domestic portfolio.
-While we've been measuring our progress for many years, our 2020 environmental goals represent Cigna's commitment to set specific annual and longer-term targets.1
+Our strategic sustainability performance plan also sets the environmental cost and conservation targets for our domestic portfolio.
+While we have been measuring our progress for many years, our 2020 environmental targets – set against our base year 2013 – represent Cigna's second-generation commitment to set specific, annual, and longer-term targets.1

-Cigna monitors and works to comply with all environmental regulations and legislation.
-The global real estate team utilizes a proprietary technology data management portal to assist in the ongoing identification of sustainability risks and opportunities in our overall real estate portfolio.
+Cigna continuously monitors its compliance with all applicable environmental codes and regulations.
+The Global Real Estate team also utilizes a proprietary data management portal to assist in the ongoing identification of sustainability risks and opportunities in our now expanded real estate portfolio.

-In 2018, the reporting boundary of Cigna's global real estate portfolio consisted of approximately 7.653 million square feet of owned and leased properties.
-The majority of global real estate portfolio is domestic with approximately 5.766 million square feet in 41 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
-Our international properties contain approximately 1.887 million square feet located throughout the following countries: Taiwan, United Kingdom, Singapore, Belgium, Korea, Spain, New Zealand, Thailand, China, France, Indonesia, Malaysia, Switzerland, Bahrain, India, United Arab Emirates, Canada, Turkey, and Kenya.
+In 2019, Cigna and Express Scripts’ combined global real estate portfolio reporting boundary consisted of approximately 12.9 million square feet.
+The portfolio is comprised of both owned and leased properties, most of which are leased.
+The majority of the portfolio is domestic with approximately 11 million square feet in 43 states, including Hawaii, Washington, DC, Puerto Rico, and the U.S. Virgin Islands.
+Our international properties contain approximately two million square feet and are located throughout the following countries: Australia, Bahrain, Belgium, Canada, China, France, Germany, Hong Kong, India, Indonesia, Kenya, Malaysia, New Zealand, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, United Arab Emirates, and United Kingdom.

 Green Building Certifications and Ratings

-Cigna’s strategic sustainability performance plan is intended to follow the United States Green Building Council's LEED® guidelines for Green Building Operations and Management.
+Cigna’s strategic sustainability performance plan follows the U.S. Green Building Council's LEED® guidelines for Green Building Operations and Management.